-- Website content manager (human with special powers)
+- Website content manager (human with messaging powers)

 - Website coder (human with nerd powers)

-- Database administrator and designer (human with nerd powers)
+- Database administrator and designer (human with data nerd powers)

 - Future website coder (4th dimensional human)

 We hand-code our websites without using large front-end frameworks because it makes a far more standardized, "semantic" (code with clear meaning) web site.
-We create real pages in real directories that follows the content strategy, connect to straightforward data tables, and publish and denormalize data when necessary.
-The more semantic and standards-based we are, the more we make every user’s job easier.
+We create real pages in real directories that follows the site's content strategy, connect to straightforward data tables, and denormalize and process data to make things highly efficient for delivery.
+The more semantic and standards-based we are, the easier everyone's job is now and in the future.

 The Byte difference

-Byte is fiercely independent.
+Byte is fiercely independent and quite different than most website designers.
 Our primary motivator is helping our clients create a better world, and our clients are out there doing that every day.
 Our secondary motivator is learning, building cool things, sharpening edges and pushing envelopes.
 Our tertiary motivator is money.
 We choose our clients accordingly.